stepanbujnak/kayak/readme.md

 ![The cropped image](images/clean.jpg "The cropped image")

-Then, using [OpenCV](http://opencv.org/) I separated individual glyphs into a matrix, storing each glyph on index according to its possition in the glyphs matrix on the image.
+Then, using [OpenCV](http://opencv.org/) I separated individual glyphs into a matrix, storing each glyph on index according to its position in the glyphs matrix on the image.

 After that, I initialized [Artificial Neural Network](http://en.wikipedia.org/wiki/Artificial_neural_network) with following topology: 9 inputs, 5 neurons in one hidden layer and one output.
 I resized each glyph into 3x3 pixel matrix, each pixel corresponding to one input and selected 3 glyphs for training the **ANN**.